 Leasing your rental property can be an exercise in both patience and business savvy.
 After struggling to find and secure the right tenant, you may think now is the time to heave a sigh of relief and get back to generating passive income from your real estate investment.
 Unfortunately, it’s not quite time to rest and relax.
 First, you’ll have to prepare your rental unit.

 Preparing your rental unit for a new tenant is a fairly straightforward task, so long as you pay attention to the necessary details.
-You want your unit to make a good first impression on your new renter, and you need to make sure the property is ready for the rigors of hosting a tenant.
+You want your unit to make a good first impression on your new renter, and you need to make sure the property is ready for the rigours of hosting a tenant.

 There are several tasks you should perform before, during and after the previous tenant’s move-out.
 Proactively working while your existing tenants are preparing to move out will help you minimize the unit’s downtime, and reduce the amount of time you’re not earning any passive income from the property.